oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

 ## Temp

-1. Two patches for replacing a deprecated repository are needed for the build to succeed
-2. For quick and dirty build you can compile GWT to work with a specific browser (that will reduce the permutation number to one).
+1. For quick and dirty build you can compile GWT to work with a specific browser (that will reduce the permutation number to one).

 Add the lines below to